 Romy, 23, investigates her parents’ divorce, with the help of a friend behind the camera.
-A liberating half-musical/half-documentary roadmovie, between mental disorders, Shoah, terrible secrets and a fierce will to live.
+A liberating half-musical/half-drama roadmovie, between mental disorders, Shoah, terrible secrets and a fierce will to live.

 Romy hasn’t seen her father nor his side of the family since her parents divorced about 10 years ago.

 In the middle of an existential crisis, she decides to go visit her father in Brussels and lead an investigation on the reasons behind the divorce.

 – Director and singer –

 Romy was born in Brussels and grew up in France.
 At 14, she dropped out of school to sing and develop a musical series.
 Her first music video was « Moi j’te dis Lol », an internet sensation.
 At 16, she directed “Lol & les Lolies”, a POC rewarded at the Festival Ptit Clap 2011 (chaired by Arnaud Tsamère).
 This short film helped her sign with Telfrance Group and gave her reasons to move further.
 She then got admitted to Levallois Conservatory with a ‘Musical’ specialization, before joining Luc Besson’s Film School in Paris.
 There, she co-directed the web-series “The Lolies”, which tells the adventures of a funny « mother and daughter » duet.
 Later, she wrote a short TV series (‘Backseat Driver’), signed by NRJ12, followed up by work opportunities in Sydney, and in Los Angeles at EuropaCorp.
 Romy is acting, writing songs and contributes to some script-related activities (For Ruben Amar, Audrey Diwan, Micha Wald).
 At 23 she produced her first musical documentary “My parents’ divorce” (2021).